MetaFam/TheGame/docs/how-does-it-work/xp.md

 Right now, you just need to hodl a certain amount to stay a member of the community and qualify for the _300 of MetaGame_.
 Other than that, some players are accepting Seeds as payments for services & the Token Engineering community is accepting Seeds for their token engineering course.

-Longer term:
+Longer-term:
--   Membership dues paying, not just holding.
+-   Membership dues-paying, not just holding.
 -   Staking for guilds & new players.
 -   Speculating on the direction & priorities of MetaGame via boosting.
--   Any MetaGame’s goods & services, such as: items, premium features, early access to builds, promotion, creation of quests etc.
+-   Any MetaGame’s goods & services, such as: items, premium features, early access to builds, promotion, creation of quests, etc.
 -   Goods & services offered by players & guilds.

 ## **Resources**